Nucleoos/vertical-exchange-1/__TODO__/marketplace/README.md

 # Marketplace #
 Implement a marketplace so users can exchange goods and services

+## THIS SOFTWARE IS NOT IN DEVELOPMENT!!!!
+Should be completely refactored to ORM and to fit in vertical exchange transactions engine.

 ## Functions ##
 - Manage announcement (Offer and Demand)
 - Make proposition with a complex acceptation and payment workflow